trustedtomato/decharge/examples/project-website/src/documentation.md

 For absolute type safety, you can annotate your route with `SimpleRoute`, which can imported from the decharge package.

+#### Dynamic routes
-#### Dynamic routing = routes outputting multiple pages
+Dynamic routes are routes which output multiple pages.
-You can have route paths like `about/[author].tsx` or even `about/[author]/posts/[postSlug]/appendix-[appendixNumber].tsx` (this should be familiar to Next.js users).
+You can have route paths like `about/[author].tsx` or even `about/[author]/posts/[postSlug]/appendix-[appendixNumber].tsx` ^[This should be familiar to Next.js users.].
-So, when there are [square bracketed] parts in the route's path (relative to the routes directory), you can replace those by default exporting a dataList along with your page component like this:
+So, when there are [square bracketed] parts in the route's path (relative to the routes directory), you can replace those by default exporting a `dataList` along with your page component like this:
 ```tsx
 // src/routes/about/[authorSlug]/posts/[postSlug]/footnotes-[footnoteNumber].tsx